DEDasgupta/The-Forowon/README.md

 Install nodeJS and npm (make sure npm is accessible by command line)

+Navigate to ige/server.
+Then do "npm install"

-from this directory in the command line/terminal:
+Go back to root directory in the command line/terminal:

 run the command "npm install"